Manan-200/Python/Games/Dodger/README.md

 The ship's health reduces as it gets hit by asteroids.

-The game is over when your health reaches zero.
+The game is over when ship's health reaches zero.

 The score is based on how much time you survive.